YOUR NQEMT EXAMINATIONS QUESTIONS ANSWERED

 re Covid19 Global Test Centre Procedures.

 Capacity will be reduced in order to adhere to Covid-19 social distancing measures.
-This exam is subject to the first 48 spaces being filled over the 2 days and the next OSCE exam is scheduled for the 9th and 10th of September.
+The next OSCE exam is scheduled for the 21st of October 2020.
 However, please do not hesitate to contact PHECC with any OSCE requirement you may have.

 Candidates should not attend the OSCE exam if: